CNSBench/workload-library/workloads/README.md

 * outputFile: Default file that should be collected after the resource completes running.
 * parser: Default parser to run.
+* duplicate: Indicates if a new instance of this workload resource should be instantiated for each instance of the workload.
+If this is the case, set the annotation to `duplicate: "true"`.
+This should generally be set on volumes and client resources, but might not be set for the server or config file parts of the workload.

 ### Workload ConfigMap metadata